- Search The Registry

 - Teacher’s Forum

 On this date in 1917, Doris Hollis Pemberton was born.
 She was a Black civic leader, reporter, and author.

 Doris Hollis was born in Nacogdoches, Texas, the daughter of John Henry and Della Mae (Powdrill) Hollis.
 She spent her childhood in Limestone County near Comanche Crossing, Webb Chapel, Rocky Crossing, and Groesbeck, Texas.
-She enrolled at Texas College in Tyler when she was 16 years old and she graduated from Texas Southern University at Houston in 1955.
+She enrolled at Texas College in Tyler when she was 16 and graduated from Texas Southern University in Houston in 1955.

-Eventually, she received a law degree from the Thurgood Marshall School of Law at Texas Southern University, but she never practiced.
+Eventually, she received a law degree from the Thurgood Marshall School of Law at Texas Southern University but never practiced.
 Hollis was married to Charles Pemberton and had four children.
-She was a member of the Newspaper Institute of America, the National Council of Negro Women, the Auxiliary to the Houston Medical Forum, the Houston Council on Human Relations, the 4-H Club, the Blue Triangle YWCA, the National Association for Financial Assistance to Minority Students, the Women of Achievement, and a number of other organizations.
+She was a member of the Newspaper Institute of America, the National Council of Negro Women, the Auxiliary to the Houston Medical Forum, the Houston Council on Human Relations, the 4-H Club, the Blue Triangle YWCA, the National Association for Financial Assistance to Minority Students, the Women of Achievement, and several other organizations.

 September 23, 1944.

 May 23, 1990.